Golden Gate Park Access and Safety Program

 - And much more!

-Thank you to every person and organization who participated and engaged over the past several months—your feedback is directly shaping the more sustainable, equitable, and joyful future of Golden Gate Park.
-The program team looks forward to your ongoing participation and feedback throughout this process.
+Thank you to every person and organization who participated and engaged in the outreach process for this program—your feedback is creating a more sustainable, equitable, and joyful future for Golden Gate Park.

 Learn about the Golden Gate Park Access & Safety Program

-Established during COVID-19 as an amenity for residents sheltering-in-place, the car-free route has become immensely popular over the past two years: many more park visitors have used the car-free route during COVID than when it was open to car traffic.
-Over the past year, SFMTA and RPD staff have been working to address access and mobility challenges associated with the route.
+Established during COVID-19 as an amenity for residents sheltering-in-place, the car-free route through Golden Gate Park became immensely popular: many more park visitors have used the car-free route during COVID than when it was open to car traffic.
+In response, SFMTA and RPD staff developed the above program proposals to address access and mobility challenges associated with the route.

 Getting to Golden Gate Park